-Jeff Kreshek is Vice President—West Coast Leasing for Federal Realty Investment Trust.
+Mr. Jeff Kreshek is Senior Vice President – West Coast Leasing for Federal Realty Investment Trust.
 In this capacity, Mr. Kreshek oversees the day to day leasing activities of the west coast portfolio.
 Primary responsibilities include sourcing new retailer relationships, negotiating all leases and lease related documents, and overseeing and directing third party real estate professionals.
 Prior to joining Federal Realty, Mr. Kreshek was the Principal in charge of leasing for The CIM Group where he was responsible for formulating the leasing strategy on CIM’s commercial portfolio of approximately twelve million square feet.
 Prior to joining The CIM Group, Mr. Kreshek was the Vice President of Development and Operations for Regent Properties, Inc. and before that, Mr. Kreshek formed and operated Vision Property Management, Inc., a full service real estate development, leasing and management company.
-Mr. Kreshek brings over 23 years of experience to the Trust in leasing, entitlements, property and asset management with an emphasis on redeveloping and repositioning underperforming and functionally obsolete assets.
+Mr. Kreshek brings over 26 years of experience to the Trust in leasing, entitlements, property and asset management with an emphasis on redeveloping and repositioning underperforming and functionally obsolete assets.
 Mr. Kreshek received his undergraduate degree in Real Estate Finance, his Masters of Business Administration and his Masters of Real Estate Development from the University of Southern California.
-In addition, Mr. Kreshek holds the Certified Leasing Specialist (CLS), Certified Property Manager (CPM), Senior Certified Shopping Center Manager (SCSM), and Certified Commercial Investment Manager (CCIM) designations, and retains his position as Adjunct Faculty at the University of Southern California, teaching Retail Development in the Masters of Real Estate Development program.
+In addition, Mr. Kreshek holds the Certified Leasing Specialist (CLS), Certified Property Manager (CPM), Senior Certified Shopping Center Manager (SCSM), Certified Commercial Investment Manager (CCIM) designations, and retains his position as Adjunct Faculty at the University of Southern California, teaching Retail Development in the Masters of Real Estate Development program.

 Carl F. Meyer

-As a Principal at Perkins+Will, Carl leads the corporate, commercial and civic practice area.
-Over the course of his architectural career he has been responsible for the leadership and direction of major urban mixed-use projects; commercial, community, corporate and institutional facilities; and university projects.
+As a Principal at Perkins+Will, Carl leads the corporate, commercial, and civic practice area.
+Over the course of his architectural career he has been responsible for the leadership and direction of major urban mixed-use projects; commercial, community, corporate, and institutional facilities; and university projects.
 Carl thinks like a client and helps a client think like an architect to produce an environment in which projects of the highest quality can be developed.
-Prior to joining Perkins+Will, Carl was Principal and Managing Director at Rossetti where he led major project efforts for the University of California, Irvine and Cal State, San Luis Obispo as well as the design of several retail and entertainment projects.
-He is a former partner of Altoon + Porter Architects where he led major commercial mixed-use projects in the U.S., Western Europe and Russia.
-Mr. Meyer is also former President of the American Institute of Architects in California and is a former member of the AIA National Board of Directors.
-In 2005 he was elevated to Fellowship in the AIA.
-He is active in the Urban Land Institute.
-He holds a Master of Architecture from the University of California at Los Angeles and a Bachelor of Arts in English Literature from Loyola University.
+Prior to joining Perkins+Will, Carl led major project efforts for the University of California – Irvine and Cal State – San Luis Obispo, as well as the design of several retail and entertainment projects.
+He has also led major commercial mixed-use projects in the U.S., Western Europe, and Russia.
+Carl has been an adjunct professor at USC’s School of Policy, Planning, and Development for many years, teaching planning and design in the Masters of Real Estate Development program.

 Ehud G. Mouchly

 Ehud Mouchly is principal of READI, LLC, advising private and public sectors entities on long range project planning, turnkey development, due diligence and workouts.
 He has over 30 years’ experience in sustainable real estate development; financial, investment and asset management for domestic and international mixed-use projects and master planned communities; strategic planning and project implementation; oversight of operations; acquisitions and dispositions; entitlements; debt and equity financing.
-Mouchly served previously as Vice President and General Manager of UniDev, LLC’s West Coast Office, focusing on the design, development, financing, and management of workforce housing communities.
-Earlier, Mouchly worked with SunCal Companies as a member of the master planned communities’ acquisition, entitlements and start-up team; General Manager of Anaverde (formerly City Ranch), KB-Home’s 2,000-acre, 5,000-unit in Palmdale, CA; Principal and Co-Developer of a 160-acre commercial MXD in San Joaquin County, CA; managing director in the Real Estate Group of Price Waterhouse; Co-founder and Principal of Kotin, Regan & Mouchly (KRM, later named SKMG and KMG) – a national real estate consulting company; developer/builder of residential and retirement communities.
-Mouchly has served as chairman and vice chairman of several flights of the Community Development Council (CDC) of the ULI, vice chairman of the ULI Program Committee, a ULI council counselor, and serves on the ULI-LA District Council Executive Committee.
-He is a member of the California Redevelopment Association (CRA), the National Association of Home Builders (NAHB), the Counselors of Real Estate (CRE), former fellow of the Royal Institution of Chartered Surveyors (RICS), and member of Lambda Alpha International.
+Mouchly served previously as Vice President and General Manager of UniDev, LLC’s West Coast Office, focusing on the design, development, financing, and management of employer-assisted workforce housing communities.
+Earlier, Mouchly was a member of SunCal Companies’ master planned communities’ acquisition, entitlements and start-up team; General Manager of Anaverde (formerly City Ranch), KB-Home’s 2,000-acre, 5,000-unit MPC in Palmdale, CA; Principal and Co-Developer of a 160-acre commercial MXD in San Joaquin County, CA; Managing Director in the Real Estate Group of Price Waterhouse; Co-founder and Principal of Kotin, Regan & Mouchly (KRM, later named SKMG and KMG) – a national real estate consulting company; developer/builder of residential and retirement communities.
+Mouchly has served in several national and local leadership positions of the ULI.
+He is a member of the NAHB and the CBIA, the Southern California Association of Non-Profit Housing (SCANPH), the Counselors of Real Estate (CRE), Lambda Alpha Int’l and other organizations.
 He is an adjunct professor in the MRED program at USC, Executive Committee member of the Lusk Center at USC, and has served as an expert witness in U.S. district and state superior courts.
-He received his bachelor’s and master’s degrees from Columbia University in New York, and he is an occasional author, instructor and frequent speaker on real estate matters in the U.S. and overseas.
-Mouchly holds master’s degree and certification as Ph.D. candidate (“all but dissertation”) in economics and Middle East studies from Columbia University.
+He received his bachelor’s and master’s degrees from Columbia University in New York, and he is an occasional author, instructor and speaker on real estate matters in the U.S. and overseas.

-Shlomi Ronen is a managing director and founder of Lucent Capital where he is focused on the raising equity and debt for investors and developers acquiring both performing and non-performing assets.
-Prior to founding Dekel Capital he was a founding partner of Lucent Capital and opened and co-headed the Los Angeles office for the Carlton Group, a New York based real estate investment banking firm, and was a Senior Vice President at Los Angeles based George Smith Partners, where he active in raising joint venture equity on behalf of institutional clients and executing both performing and non-performing note sales on behalf of financial institutions.
-He has worked in real estate for nearly 15 years and has spent the last nine years working in a real estate capital advisory role.
-In the past four years he has placed more than $2 billion in equity, mezzanine, and debt financing for investors and developers throughout the United States.
+Shlomi Ronen is a managing principal and founder of Dekel Capital where he is focused on the raising equity and debt for investors and developers acquiring both performing and non-performing assets.
+He has worked in real estate for 18 years and has spent the last 13 years working in a real estate capital advisory role.
+In the past 13 years he has placed more than $2 billion in equity, mezzanine, and debt financing for investors and developers throughout the United States.
+Prior to founding Dekel Capital he was a founding partner of Lucent Capital and opened and co-headed the Los Angeles office for the Carlton Group, a New York based real estate investment banking firm, and was a Senior Vice President at Los Angeles based George Smith Partners, where he was active in raising joint venture equity on behalf of institutional clients and executing both performing and non-performing note sales on behalf of financial institutions.
 Mr. Ronen earned his MBA with a concentration in Real Estate Finance at the University of Southern California.
 Mr. Ronen is an adjunct professor at USC teaching a graduate level course on Real Estate Capital Markets in the Master’s of Real Estate Program.
-A frequent guest presenter at industry conferences, he is also an active participant in numerous professional and charitable organizations including the Urban Land Institute, International Council of Shopping Centers, USC Lusk Center and currently serves as the Young Leadership Chair of the Los Angeles Jewish Federation Real Estate Cabinet.
+A frequent guest presenter at industry conferences, he is also an active participant in numerous professional and charitable organizations including the Urban Land Institute SSDC Blue, ICSC, USC Lusk Center and the Los Angeles Jewish Federation’s Real Estate Cabinet.
 In October 2010, Mr. Ronen was named by Real Estate Forum magazine to its 40 Under 40 list.